acrlabs/www/acrl/posts/XXXX-XX-XX-packer-pipeline-eof.md

 verbosity to `-vvv`; still timing out.
 I set the build timeout to two hours, I **finally** make it to my EOF with some enhanced logging.
 The logging doesn't provide any more context.
 I can't live like this.

 While I'm at it I keep a builder EC2 alive after the provisioner fails to inspect it.
-The EC2 instance is fine.
+The EC2 instance is fine[^6].
 It's patiently waiting for the next instruction from Ansible.
 The logs don't point to what is broken, but they do tell me one
 thing: the build isn't failing because of a specific Ansible task.
 The issue is not with the target machine.
 It seems to be somewhere in my connection to it.
 I haven't found a smoking gun.
 I'm starting to become SSH-skeptical.